Deltares-research/HydroFlows/docs/index.rst

 Welcome to HydroFlows' documentation
 ====================================

-HydroFlows allows a user to prepare entire workflows to from source static and dynamic datasets
+HydroFlows allows a user to prepare entire workflows to from source static and dynamic datasets.

-EXPLAIN

 .. include:: ../README.rst